-- Estimate required quantities of materials to reduce over-purchasing and excess materials. - Include approximate quantities of materials in a purchasing policy to ensure correct quantities are purchased. - Arrange delivery of materials on an 'as needed' basis to mitigate material degradation by weathering or moisture damage. - Arrange to return excess materials to suppliers where possible and practicable. - Reduce packaging waste by: - returning packaging to suppliers where possible and practicable - purchasing in bulk
+- Estimate required quantities of materials to reduce over-purchasing and excess materials. - Include approximate quantities of materials in a purchasing policy to ensure correct quantities are purchased. - Arrange delivery of materials 'as needed' to mitigate material degradation by weathering or moisture damage. - Arrange to return excess materials to suppliers where possible and practicable. - Reduce packaging waste by: - returning packaging to suppliers where possible and practicable - purchasing in bulk - requesting cardboard or metal drums rather than plastics - requesting metal straps rather than shrink wrap and - using returnable packaging such as pallets and reels. - Reduce unnecessary excavation and site disturbance. - Ensure subcontractors are informed of and implement site waste management procedures.